mapbox/mason/README.md

 }
 ```

 In that function, you should use `mason_download` as a shortcut to download the tarball.
 The second argument to is a hash generated with `git hash-object` and used to verify that the source code downloaded matches the expected file.
 The function also caches downloaded tarballs in the `mason_packages/.cache` folder.
+You can get the hash object by running `./mason build <package> <version>` locally and this should fail with a message of the expected hash.

 `mason_extract_tar_gz` unpacks the archive into the `mason_packages/.build` folder.
 If the tarball is BZip2 compressed, you can also use `mason_extract_tar_bz2` instead.